ishitb/hoolichat-api/README.md

 | MongoDB 4.4 | 4.4.-          | TBD              | ✅ Fully compatible |

 ### Testing
-Make sure you have installed all the npm libraries after cloning the repository and you can tun the following code to test the application as per our linters and testing modules:
+Make sure you have installed all the npm libraries after cloning the repository and you can Run the following code to test the application as per our linters and testing modules:
 ```bash
 $ npm run test
 ```